-IN WITNESS WHEREOF, the parties hereto have executed this Agreement.

 ORANGE COUNTY

-halchande By:

-Name and Title: Teresa Jacobs, Mayor
+By: And Alchanda: Name and Title: Teresa Jacobs, Mayor

+fu

-8117 Date:
+Date: 7.31.18

-FID# 59-6000773
+FID#59-6000773

 DUNS# 064797251

 Include a copy of the designation of authority for the signatory, if applicable.

+STATE OF FLORIDA

+DIVISION OF EMERGENCY MANAGEMENT

+By: Spurmer Prepared un BL

-Name and Title: Michael Kennett, Deputy Director
+Name and Title Michael Kennett, Deputy Director Date: /4 Sep Lember 7

-Date:

-4. Each Commissioner is responsible for assigning work to his/her administrative support staff and monitoring work habits and performance.
-The individual Commissioner is responsible for any needed discipline.

-5. Each Commissioner may approve salary increases for his/her administrative support staff provided:

-a.
-A performance evaluation has been completed.

-b.
-The salary increase would not cause the employee's salary to be above the maximum of the pay range.

-c.
-Salary increase percentage is within the guidelines established for these employees (guidelines for non-classified service established annually).

-d.
-Salary increases above the guidelines may be approved by the Commissioner in recognition of exemplary performance; however, the increase cannot result in a salary which exceeds the pay range.

-6. County Commissioners and the Mayor may elect to provide up to two weeks severance pay to appointed staff at the time of staff members separation.

-7. Each administrative support staff member will be expected to carry out all of the duties and responsibilities of the job description and be responsible for the clerical and administrative support for his/her District Commissioner.

-8. If additional assistance is required, volunteers may be used.
-However, such volunteers shall not give direction to County staff.

-9. The Mayor reserves the right to adjust this delegation of authority as may be deemed appropriate in the future.
+- 4. Each Commissioner is responsible for assigning work to his/her administrative support staff and monitoring work habits and performance.
+The individual Commissioner is responsible for any needed discipline. - 5.
+Each Commissioner may approve salary increases for his/her administrative support staff provided: - a.
+A performance evaluation has been completed. - b.
+The salary increase would not cause the employee's salary to be above the maximum of the pay range. - c.
+Salary increase percentage is within the guidelines established for these employees (guidelines for non-classified service established annually). - d.
+Salary increases above the guidelines may be approved by the Commissioner in recognition of exemplary performance; however, the increase cannot result in a salary which exceeds the pay range. - County Commissioners and the Mayor may elect to provide up to two weeks severance pay to appointed staff at the time of staff members separation. - 7.
+Each administrative support staffmember will be expected to carry out all of the duties and responsibilities of the job description and be responsible for the clerical and administrative support for his/her District Commissioner. - If additional assistance is required, volunteers may be used.
+However, such volunteers shall not give direction to County staff. - 9.
+The Mayor reserves the right to adjust this delegation of authority as may be deemed appropriate in the future.